It’s the question on the minds of all new mamas: when do babies start sleeping through the night? Here’s what to expect ‒ and what you can do to help.

 When you’re struggling to get three hours in a row, a baby that sleeps for twelve hours straight can seem like a distant dream.

-Yet by the time your little one hits the one-year mark, they may be sleeping up to thirteen hours.
+Yet by the time your little one hits the one-year mark, they may be sleeping 10-12 hours straight.

 When do babies sleep through the night?
 The bottom line